-Tanach Section III: Sefarim in Nach

-"Trei Asar"
+TANACH SECTION III: SEFARIM IN NACH

+Survey of Nevi'im Achronim

-RAV ASHI TARAGIN / SHANA BET Most of us are pretty familiar with "Nevi'im
+(Yeshayahu, Yirmiyahu, Yechezkel, and Trei Asar) RAV ASHI TARAGIN / SHANA BET

+Most of us are pretty familiar with "Nevi'im

 Rishonim," books like Sefer Yehoshua and Sefer Shmuel, which continue the story line once the Torah ends.
 But that's all about our past.
-Where in Tanach can we read about our "Nevi'im future?
-Achronim" - so much inspiration, so many secrets, our entire future is to be found there!
-What does Yeshayahu tell us will happen before Mashiach comes?
+Where in Tanach can we read about our future?
+"Nevi'im Achronim" - so much inspiration, so many secrets, our entire future is to be found there!
+What does

+Yeshayahu tell us will happen before Mashiach comes?
 What are Tanach's instructions to actually bring Mashiach?
 What do we know about the third Beit Ha-Mikdash - will we have kohanim and sacrifices?
 Does Yechezkel really predict World War III?
 Ever wonder why the menorah is the symbol of Israel?
 Why will we one day celebrate Tishah Be-Av as a great holiday?
 What can we learn from the twelve short prophecies of "Trei Asar"?
 Together, we will delve into these less-known stories, with the help of our commentators.
-You will gain the skills to learn Tanach on your own so that you can continue next year! journey to learn select chapters of this timeless classic that will enhance not only our routine tefilot, but also those spontaneous moments where we feel a desire (or a desire for a desire) to call out to God and to connect with Him.
-Tehilim in Tefilah (Adv) RAV EITAN If the whole Pesukei De-Zimrah (the section between Baruch She-Amar and Yishtabach) is basically just praise, why does it need to be so long - do we really need five "hallelukot" that all say basically the same thing?
-What's actually so special about Ashrei that it's the centerpiece of pesukei de-zimrah?
-What does "Mizmor shir le-yom ha-Shabbat" actually have to do with Shabbat. since it doesn't talk about resting or creation?
-What are we trying to sav in Kabbalat integrated into our daily lives, since much of what we say when davening is actually from Tehilim.
+You will gain the skills to learn Tanach on your own so that you can continue next year!
+TIP: If you're having trouble deciding between conflicting courses, just choose one of them for now and make a note to yourself to try the other course too.
+Sefer Tehilim MICHAL PORAT ZIBMAN Sefer Tehilim is the sefer that is the most closely integrated into our daily lives, since much of what we say when davening is actually from Tehilim.
 David Ha-Melech's poetic masterpiece enables us to express ourselves to God at our lowest moments, at our greatest moments, at moments of gratitude and at moments of intense seeking.
-Join us on this Chamesh Megilot Malka Hubscher What is a megilah?
-How is it different from other books in Tanach?
-What are the connections between
+Join us on this journey to learn select chapters of this timeless classic that will enhance not only our routine tefilot, but also those spontaneous moments where we feel a desire (or a desire for a desire) to call out to God and to connect with Him.

+Tehilim in Tefilah (Adv)

+RAV EITAN

+If the whole פסוקי דומרה is basically just praise, why does it need to be so long - do we really need 5 "hallelukot" that all say basically the same thing?
+What's actually so special about "אשרי" that it's the